tytydraco/yessleep/out/My_School_Shouldve_Had_a_Snow_Day.md

 &#x200B;

-“Ah, shit,” he murmured, seeing he didn’t have any.
+“Ah, shit,” he murmured, seeing he didn’t have any more erasers.

 &#x200B;